BBBase-EHeresy/PPPub/docs/forces_of_good/army_of_thror.md

 **SPECIAL RULES**

-- **Durin’s Heir (PASSIVE)**
+- **Durin's Heir (PASSIVE)**

-Thráin’s [Stand Fast!] is unusual.
+Thráin's [Stand Fast!] is unusual.
 In addition to all of the normal rules for Stand Fast!, when Thráin passes a [Stand Fast!] roll, every friendly Dwarf model on the battlefield is automatically affected, including other Dwarf Hero models.

 - **Blood Feud (ACTIVE)**